Copacabana Fort revolt: Election

-The election took place in an agitated atmosphere, and the situationists, controlling the official machine, guaranteed the victory of Artur Bernardes in March 1922.
+The election took place in an agitated atmosphere, and government supporters, controlling the official machine, guaranteed Artur Bernardes' victory in March 1922.
 It was widely known that the ballot boxes were rigged.
 Unlike previous elections, the opposition contested the results and called for a Court of Honor to arbitrate the process.
-To maintain the pressure, it radicalized its speech and waved to an exit by arms.
+To maintain the pressure, it radicalized its speech and suggested a way out by force.
 In April, J.J.
 Seabra spoke: "If this patriotic and honorable solution by the Court of Arbitration is not accepted, we will have a struggle and bloodshed".
-The situationists were not intimidated.
+Government supporters were not intimidated.
 In May Raul Soares replied: "If the armed classes think they have the right to make a revolution, we think it is our duty to quell it".
 This intransigence accelerated radicalization.
 The opposition press denounced the arrests and transfers of anti-Bernardes lieutenants.
-On June 7, Congress confirmed the results of the election.
-The oppositionists were removed from the commissions of the Chamber of Deputies and from the work of electoral recognition.
+On 7 June, Congress confirmed the results of the election.
+The oppositionists were removed from the Chamber of Deputies committees and from the electoral recognition work.
 All that remained was to appeal to the military.

-Nilo Peçanha invested in military agitation only as a form of pressure and did not want a revolt, but rather a popular movement before Congress on inauguration day on 15 November.
-He was listed in the police inquiry following the uprising, but the charges were not substantiated.
+Nilo Peçanha engaged in military agitation only as a form of pressure and did not want a revolt, but rather a popular movement before Congress on inauguration day on 15 November.
+He was listed in the police inquiry following the uprising, but the charges that he was implicated in the uprising were not substantiated.
 Different from what Peçanha planned, a military movement on a national scale was outlined with the goals of removing Epitácio Pessoa and preventing the inauguration of Artur Bernardes.
 For years, criticism of electoral fraud had paved the way for the idea of a violent solution.